Practical issues (funerals, wills, finances)

 Most people will want to make a will, to make sure that money and possessions they leave behind will go to the people they want it to.
 This is a legal document, and so needs to be prepared and written in the right way.
 Often it is best to pay a solicitor to help you.
 This is not usually very expensive.

-This lists the documents and information (bank details, insurance policies etc) that your next of kin may need to register your death.
-The form has space for you to fill in instructions on where they can find the necessary documents.
+Our information about making a will also lists the documents and information (bank details, insurance policies etc) that your next of kin may need to register your death.

 Financial problems can be very stressful, especially if you have been ill for a long time and have had to give up work because of your cancer.
 You may be spending more on special diets, heating or laundry.
 You may worry about how you will pay bills, your mortgage or rent, and other living expenses.
 Help and support is available to you for many financial issues that you may have.
 Our coping with cancer section has information about Government benefits and charity grants that you may qualify for if you have cancer, or are caring for someone with cancer.
 The social worker at the hospital or hospice can also give you advice on where to get financial help.